sclebron/national-parks-front/README.md

 When I login
 Then I am redirected to my profile page
 When I am redirected to my profile page
-Then I
+Then I am able to see which National Parks I have visited, which I have not visited yet, diary entries/pictures that I have uploaded, and upload new diary entries/pictures
-When I navigate to a page for a specific National Park Then I am presented with a page that provides me with
+When I navigate to a page for a specific National Park Then I am presented with a page that provides me with information about that National Park and I am able to select if I have visited that National Park

 ## Usage